 Our next port of call was the “90 Mile Beach”, which runs up the West coast of Northland.
 It is in fact not 90 miles long but only 67 km and is an official highway with speed traps and all.
 Travelling at 100 kpm on beach sand with seawater breaking over the bus, for about an hour, was certainly an awesome experience.

-Tired out and full of sand, we boarded the bus and headed off for Cape Reingi, the most Northerly accessible point in NZ.
+Tired out and full of sand, we boarded the bus and headed off for Cape Reinga, the most Northerly accessible point in NZ.
 It is at this point that the Pacific Ocean and the Tasman Sea meet.
 A truly magnificent sight.
-Cape Reingi is the most spiritual and holy sight for the Maori people.
-They believe that it is from this point that their spirits leave the Earth plain and join with the spirits of their ancestors.
+Cape Reinga is the most spiritual and holy sight for the Maori people.
+They believe that it is from this point that their spirits leave the Earth plain and joins with the spirits of their ancestors.

 After a great picnic lunch, which we brought with us, and a few glasses of wine, we once again boarded the bus and started our journey back to Kerikeri.
 The trip back was very quiet with only a stop at one of the many forest reserves and another stop off at the Ancient Kauri Kingdom.
 Most of us had a nice afternoon nap on the bus.
 We arrived back at Kerikeri at about 6pm.
 All had a wonderful day.
 By the way, if I didn’t mention it before, the weather was just great.